makeitcloudy/HomeLab/README.md

 + https://freedns.afraid.org/subdomain/ - fantastic freeDNS service<br>
 + https://www.cloudflare.com/ - can bring great improvement for your web services<br>

 It's impossible to list all names of great people who produce the valuable content and link it in one place, never the less it is a good starting point.
 The question which remains is the order to lay this down, constructively in memory.
+Apart from that each of us has it's favors and drawbacks and there it's the team who builds the Virtual Workplace solutions, not the lonesome wariors or stars.